walnutown/CodingInTheDeep/KnowledgeBase/root.md

   * How to create an inner class object from outside the outer class code
     * OuterClass.InnerClass inner = outClass.new InnerClass();

+* Garbage Collector
+  * Mark and Sweep algorithm
+    * look up the heap memory
+    * identify unused objects and delete them
+    * unused objects are defined as unreferenced objects (there’s no part in the program that holds a pointer to that object)
+  * Reference counting
+  * Stop the execution of program while GC
+  * Can select different GC

+* Method Overloading Vs Override
+  * Method overriding is a run-time phenomenon that is the driving force behind polymorphism.
+Implement the inherited method in a different way
+    * same signature as the inherited method
+    * happens at run time

+  * Method overloading is a compile-time phenomenon.
+There’re two or more methods in the class that has the same method name but different parameters
+    * Conditions for method overloading:
+      * number of parameters are different in two methods
+      * parameter type are different
+    * Unqualified for method overloading:
+      * change return type
+      * change parameter name
+    * Overloading happens at compile time, compiler determines whether a given method is correctly overloaded, if not, error

+* Data Structure
+  * Collection, the root interface in the collection hierarchy
+    * issues: duplicates, order, synchronize
+    * extends Iterable<E>
+  * List, is an interface
+    * an ordered collection
+    * extends Collections<E>
+  * Set, a collection that contains no duplicates
+    * contain at most one null element
+    * extends Collection<E>
+  * Vector, a growable array of objects
+    * extends AbstractList<E>, implements List<E>, RandomAccess, Cloneable
+    * iterator, fail-fast, will throw ConcurrentModificationException if the vector is structurally modified at any time after the iterator is created
+    * Synchronized
+    * When the array is full, it has to resize to support insertion operation.
+Thus, the worst case for insertion is O(n)
+  * Stack, a class
+    * extends Vector<E>
+  * Queue, an interface
+    * extends Collection<E>
+  * LinkedList
+    * extends AbstractSequentialList<E>, implements List<E>, Deque<E>, Cloneable
+    * permits null
+    * can be used as a stack, queue, or double-ended queue
+    * Unsynchronized, use Collections.synchronizedList(new LinkedList()), which add mutex to each method (synchronzied(lock);)
+  * ArrayList
+    * extends AbstractList<E>, implements List<E>, RandomAccess, Cloneable
+    * Resizable-array implementation of the List interface.
+    * permits null
+    * roughly equivalent to Vector, except that it's unsynchronized

 ##Distributed System & Big Data